Rinkball: Goalkeeper

 Mandatory equipment for the goalkeeper involves skates, a helmet with a face shield or mask, a neck guard, and goalkeeper shin guards or knee pads (width up to 28 cm).
 The goalkeeper has a catch glove or "fin" in each hand, the palm of which must be able to be spread completely open, so that its diameter must not exceed 28 cm at any point.
 The maximum width of the bracelet is 15 cm.
 The goalkeeper does not have a stick.

 National championships

 In Finland, the national rinkball championships is the Kaukalopallon SM-sarja.

 International

-The International Rinkball Federation (IRF) was founded in 1992 with Russia, Hungary and Switzerland among its first founding members, while Sweden, Norway, the United States and Canada did not join from the start.
+The International Rinkball Federation (IRF) was founded in 1992 with Russia, Hungary and Switzerland among its first founding members.
+Sweden, Norway, the United States and Canada did not join in the beginning.
 By the late 1990s the international organization included Russia, Sweden, Kazakhstan, Estonia, Switzerland, Hungary, Finland, and the United States.

 The first Rinkball World Championship for men was held in Omsk, Russia, in 1998.
-The first World Rinkball Championship Games for men was held in Omsk, Russia, in 1998.

 The sport's largest national organization is in Finland.
-The Finnish Rinkball Federation, has 1,000 teams, including women, men and children.
+Known as the Finnish Rinkball Federation to English speakers, it has 1,000 teams, including women, men and children.
 Play is divided into eight male divisions, two female divisions, and children's play is divided by age.